andresr27/flask-demo-service/README.md

     --docker-username=AWS \
     --docker-password=$(aws ecr get-login-password) -n applications

-Note: This should be handled by the cluster but sometimes we need to refresh credential periodically to be able to download image from the registry.
+Note: This should be handled by the cluste, but sometimes we need to refresh credential periodically to be able to download image from the registry.

 ### Upload image to the registry